American, 1912 - 1980

 Tony Smith is best known for his abstract sculptures created in the 1960s and 1970s, each a unique fusion of modular geometric forms combined intuitively.
 Multilayered meaning embedded in the work stems from Smith's wide-ranging passions, including the history of art and architecture, mathematics, science, and Asian philosophy, as well as the writings of James Joyce.

-Smith met and married the actress Jane Lawrence in 1943; they lived in Hollywood, California from 1943-45.
+Smith met and married the actress Jane Lawrence in 1943; they lived in Hollywood, California from 1943 to 1945.
 He moved to Germany in 1953, joining Jane, who was there singing opera.

 Smith's work came to prominence in the 1960s in the context of Minimal art.
 Free Ride (1962) was included in the landmark "Primary Structures" exhibition at the Jewish Museum in New York City in 1966.
 In 1967 he had concurrent solo exhibitions at the Wadsworth Atheneum, Hartford, and at the Institute of Contemporary Art, Philadelphia; his work filled New York City's Bryant Park, and the two-story crystallographic plywood construction Smoke was featured in "Scale as Content" at the Corcoran Gallery of Art.